CUCTF/ctf-writeups/kalmarctf-2025/web/Ez ⛳ v3/Readme.md

 This checks that the client has a local certificate, which is a self signed certificate that is generated by the server.

-## Vurnerabilities
+## Vulnerabilities

-This server has 2 primary vurnabilities that can be used in sequence to extract the flag.
+This server has 2 primary Vulnerabilities that can be used in sequence to extract the flag.

 ### 1. TLS certificate checking
 The first is related to the TLS certificate checking.
 At the top of the Caddyfile, we can see the following line: